codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-versioning.md

       LATEST_FIREBASE_BUILD_VERSION=$(firebase-app-distribution get-latest-build-version -p "$PACKAGE_ID" -a "$APPLICATION_ID")
       if [ -z $LATEST_FIREBASE_BUILD_VERSION ]
         then
-          # fallback in case no build version was found at Firebase.
+          # Fallback in case no build version was found at Firebase.
-          # Alternatively, you can `exit 1` to fail the build
+          # Alternatively, you can `exit 1` to fail the build.
           # BUILD_NUMBER is a Codemagic built-in variable tracking the number of
           # times this workflow has been built
           UPDATED_BUILD_VERSION=$BUILD_NUMBER